Newsletter

 May we remind you that we have a ‘no dogs policy’ on the premises; please refrain from bringing your dogs to playschool and tying them up as some of our children have phobias about dogs.

-Please remember to add your summer fun pictures to your tapestry journal, we will look at them with the children to encourage them to talk about their home and experiences.
+Please remember to add your Christmas fun pictures to your tapestry journal, we will look at them with the children to encourage them to talk about their home and experiences.

 We depend very much on the goodwill of parents and carers.
-If you would like to make a financial donation, or if you feel like volunteering in any role no matter how big or small, please speak to Sophie.
+If you would like to make a financial donation or if you feel like volunteering in any role no matter how big or small, please speak to Sophie, our chairperson, whom you can contact via email.

 • Compost